SemanticMediaWiki/SemanticBreadcrumbLinks/README.md

 ### Configuration

-Additional customizing and setting details can be found in the [configuration](https://github.com/SemanticMediaWiki/SemanticBreadcrumbLinks/blob/master/CONFIGURATION.md) section.
+For customizing and settings, see the [configuration](https://github.com/SemanticMediaWiki/SemanticBreadcrumbLinks/blob/master/CONFIGURATION.md) section.

 ## Contribution and support